Frequently Asked Questions

 How do you accommodate multicultural weddings?

 We've been a part of many weddings with a wide-range of cultures.
 One great way is to use the time when DJ music is playing (for example during dinner or on band brakes) to play a different style of music.
 Based on weddings we've done in the past where clients have sent us songs, we've have playlists made for Vietnamese, Persian, Indian, Spanish, Chinese, and French music.
-The band even has a few Spanish/Latin songs in the repertoire.
-They're guaranteed to get the dancing going!
+The band has many Spanish/Latin songs in their repertoire, and over the years, Danny has sung songs in Hebrew, Japanese, and Filipino.

 What type of lighting services do you offer?

 The appearance of the band and the room is always very important to us, so we always include dance floor and stage lighting with each reception/event package.
 We also offer wireless ambient uplighting as an additional package.
-We've developed a couple specific packages with some fantastic production companies to run everything from an elaborate light show with mounted movers, to something more decorative throughout the venue.
+We have a more developed option with full upstage (back of stage) trussing with additional lights and have developed a couple specific packages with some fantastic production companies to run an even more dynamic show.

 We would like to have classical music for the ceremony and contemporary music during dinner at the reception, would this be possible?